-Uterine fibroids are lumps that grow on your uterus.
+Uterine fibroids are growths on or in the uterus.
 You can have fibroids on the inside, on the outside, or in the wall of your uterus.

 Your doctor may call them fibroid tumors, leiomyomas, or myomas.
 But fibroids aren't cancer.
 And they usually don't cause problems.
 You don't need to do anything about them unless they are causing problems.

-Doctors are not sure what causes fibroids.
-But the female hormones estrogen and progesterone seem to make them grow.
-Your body makes the highest levels of these hormones during the years when you have periods.
+Doctors aren't sure what causes fibroids.
+But the hormones estrogen and progesterone seem to make them grow.
+Your body makes the highest levels of these hormones during the years you have periods.

-To find out if you have fibroids, your doctor will ask you about your symptoms.
-He or she will do a pelvic exam to check the size of your uterus.
+To find out if you have fibroids, your doctor will ask about your symptoms.
+Your doctor will do a pelvic exam to check the size of your uterus.
 Your doctor may do an ultrasound or other tests to see inside your uterus.
 You may have blood tests to look for other problems.